A Guide to Solving Common PCBA Prototyping Issues

 What Are the Common PCBA Prototyping Issues?

-Higher-level design issues include not considering the form factor needed and current technology applications available, as well as understanding the tradeoffs between the design elements, product performance, and cost.
+Higher-level design issues include not considering the form factor needed and current technology applications available.
+It’s critical to also understand the tradeoffs between the design elements, product performance, and cost.

 Prototype Build and Test Issues